A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Comparisons to First-Principles Approaches

-We interpret $a_{TI}$ (``box size'') as corresponding to a ($\mathcal{E}$-independent) $e^-$-ion thermalization distance of 4.6~$\mu$m, as calculated by Mozumder~\cite{Mozumder_1995}.
+We interpret $a_{TI}$, the size of the ``box'' surrounding ionized atoms, as corresponding to a ($\mathcal{E}$-independent) $e^-$-ion thermalization distance of 4.6~$\mu$m, as calculated by Mozumder~\cite{Mozumder_1995}.
 This value was used before as a border in NEST for track length, to switch from T-I to Birks.
-The ultimate value of TIB $\equiv\alpha_{TI}/(a_{TI}^2 v_d)$ for~that case is 0.0376.
+The ultimate value of TIB $\equiv\alpha_{TI}/(a_{TI}^2 v_d)$ for that case is 0.0376.

-Dahl found best-fit values of TIB ranging from 0.03-0.04 for both ER and NR data at 60-522~V/cm~\cite{Dahl:2009nta}.~Our contemporary fits to NEST and to data, the blues lines at low energies in the first two plots at left in Figure~\ref{Fig4}, used 0.030.
-If $v_d$ changes with drift field (it is typically $O$(2~mm/$\mu$s)~\cite{Albert:2016bhh}), then the entire ranges of Dahl, and~of Sorensen and Dahl, are covered: 0.02-0.05~\cite{Sorensen_2011}.
+Dahl found best-fit values of TIB ranging from 0.03--0.04 for both ER and NR data at 60--522~V/cm~\cite{Dahl:2009nta}.
+Our contemporary fits (for NEST and for data), the blue lines at low energies in the first two panels at top in Figure~\ref{Fig4}, used 0.0300.
+If $v_d$ changes with drift field (it is typically $O$(2~mm/$\mu$s)~\cite{Albert:2016bhh}), then the entire ranges of Dahl, and of Sorensen and Dahl, are covered: 0.02--0.05~\cite{Sorensen_2011}.

-For NR, one sees in Figure~\ref{Fig4} (c, d) many different past models, mainly for $L_y$.
+For NR, one sees in Figure~\ref{Fig4} (bottom row) many different past models, mainly for $L_y$.
 NEST originally used T-I for NR, as Dahl~/~Sorensen~\cite{Dahl:2009nta,Sorensen_2011}.
 See the blue lines in Figure~\ref{Fig5}.
-It applies the same color convention as Fig.~\ref{Fig4}.
-While T-I fixes $r$, thus partitioning of $E$ into $L_y$ vs.~$Q_y$, total yield must still be determined.
-For the maximal distinction, we have selected the original Lindhard formula for that, as laid out in multiple other works~\cite{Lindhard_1963,Sorensen_2011,LUXDD2015,instruments5010013}, not Equation~(10).
-We set the key Lindhard parameter $k_L$~= 0.166, the decades-old default for Xe~\cite{Lindhard_1963}.
+It applies the same color convention as Figure~\ref{Fig4}.
+While T-I fixes $r$, thus partitioning $E$ into $L_y$ vs.~$Q_y$, the total yield must still be determined.
+For the maximal distinction, we have selected the original Lindhard formula for that, as laid out in multiple other works~\cite{Lindhard_1963,Sorensen_2011,LUXDD2015,instruments5010013}, not Equation~\ref{eqn:9}.
+We set the crucial Lindhard parameter $k_L$ = 0.166, the decades-old default for Xe~\cite{Lindhard_1963}.
 Averaging over $E$, $N_q'/N_q \approx k_L$.
 0.166 is consistent with actual data~\cite{LUXDD2015}, Lenardo's meta-analysis~\cite{NEST2015}, and NEST v2.3+.

-We identify $\varsigma$ of Equation (13) with the TIB, as justified by Equation (12), wherein the parameters for the $\mathcal{E}$ dependence of $\varsigma$ ($\gamma$ and $\delta$) overlap at the 1$\sigma$ level with the power-law field dependence of TIB from \cite{NEST2015}.
-At~180 V/cm, $\varsigma=0.0362$, comparable to a best-fit TIB for ER, and quite close to our theoretical calculation earlier.
-We assumed NR $N_{ex}/N_i=1.0$, higher than for ER, but the most common assumption for NR, with best fits to actual data as well as theory varying from 0.7-1.1~\cite{Sorensen_2011}.
+We identify $\varsigma$ of Equation~\ref{eqn:12} with TIB value, as justified by Equation~\ref{eqn:11}, wherein the parameters for the $\mathcal{E}$ dependence of $\varsigma$ ($\gamma$ and $\delta$) overlap at the 1$\sigma$ level with the power-law field dependence of TIB from \cite{NEST2015}.
+At 180 V/cm, $\varsigma=0.0362$, quite close to our theoretical calculation earlier and comparable to a best-fit TIB for ER. $N_{ex}/N_i=1.0$ is assumed.
+While higher than for ER, it is the most common assumption for NR, and best fits to data and theory vary from 0.7--1.1~\cite{Sorensen_2011}.